jcldf/digispark-chrome-password-exfiltrate/README.md

-# digispark chrome password exfiltrate
+# Usando o digispark para exfiltrar dados do google chrome
 this is a modified version from: https://github.com/cubidalsphere/Rubber-Ducky you need to use https://github.com/mame82/duck2spark to encode digispark's payload